thelazyone/bacter-particle-zola/README.md

 [Bacter](https://github.com/thelazyone/Bacter/) itself is going to be provided as binary for the time being.
 In the future it will instead part of the theme building process.

+Just call `zola serve` to run it locally.

 ## Issues

 For any problem or suggestion regarding Bacter, please file a [GitHub Issue](https://github.com/thelazyone/Bacter/issues/new) on the Bacter repo.